Drone targets Israeli prime minister's house as strikes in Gaza kill 50

 Barrages from Lebanon target northern Israel

-In addition to the drone launched at Netanyahu’s residence, Israel’s military said some 55 projectiles were fired in two separate barrages at northern Israel from Lebanon on Saturday morning.
-Four people were injured, one of who had moderate wounds from falling shrapnel, said Israel’s medical services.
+In addition to the drone launched at Netanyahu’s private residence, Israel’s military said some 180 projectiles were fired throughout the day from Lebanon on Saturday morning.
+A 50-year-old man was killed after being hit by shrapnel while sitting in his car in northern Israel, and four people were injured, Israel’s medical services said.

-Israel's emergency services said a 50-year-old man was killed after being hit by shrapnel while sitting in his car in northern Israel.
-In a separate statement, the emergency services said four people were injured from the strikes.
-It was unclear if the man killed was one of the injured.
+In the northern city of Kiryat Ata, sirens blared as people ran for cover and intercepted missiles exploded in the sky.
+One rocket landed in the area, and Associated Press reporters saw burned cars and a damaged building.
+Itzik Billet, commander for the Haifa area, said nine people were lightly injured.

+The Israeli fire service also said it was battling several blazes resulting from missiles in the Shlomi area, less than a mile (1 kilometer) from the Lebanese border.

 Israel's war with Lebanon's Hezbollah — a Hamas ally backed by Iran — has intensified in recent weeks.
 Hezbollah said Friday that it planned to launch a new phase of fighting by sending more guided missiles and exploding drones into Israel.
 The militant group's longtime leader, Hassan Nasrallah, was killed in an Israeli airstrike in late September, and Israel sent ground troops into Lebanon earlier in October.